Overcoming Oversmoothness in Graph Convolutional Networks via Hybrid Scattering Networks: Introduction

 Here, we propose to augment traditional GNN architectures by also including novel band-pass filters, in addition to conventional GCN-style filters\footnote{Throughout this text, we will use the term GCN to refer to the network introduced by Kipf and Welling in \cite{kipf2016semi}.
 We will use the term GNN to refer to graph neural networks (spectral, convolutional, or otherwise) in general.} that essentially perform low-pass filtering \cite{nt2019revisiting}, in order to extract richer representations for each node.
 This approach is based on the geometric scattering transform~\cite{gama2019diffusion,gao2019geometric,zou2020graph}, whose construction is inspired by the Euclidean scattering transform introduced by Mallat in \cite{mallat2012group}, and utilizes iterative cascades of graph wavelets \cite{hammond2011wavelets,coifman2006diffusion} and pointwise nonlinear activation functions to produce useful graph data representations.
+Notably, these representations are able to capture both high-frequency information and long-range dependencies.

 The main contribution of this work is two hybrid GNN frameworks that utilize both traditional GCN-style filters and also novel filters based on the scattering transform.
 This approach is based on the following simple idea: GCN-based networks are very useful, but as they aim to enforce similarity among nodes, they essentially focus on low-frequency information.
 Wavelets, on the other hand, are naturally equipped to capture high-frequency information.
-Therefore, in a hybrid network, the different channels will capture different types of information.
-Such a network will therefore be more powerful than a network that only uses one style of filter or the other.
+In the spatial domain, the GCN-style filters can be thought of as focusing on localized information where the wavelets are able to capture longer-range interactions.
+Therefore, in a hybrid network, the different channels capture different types of information.
+Such a network is therefore more powerful than a network that only uses one style of filter.